TheQuantumFractal/GovernmentSimulator/README.md

 # Government Simulator
 This is a neural-network based government simulator built in a fashion similar to that of Democracy 3.
-Through this setup, however, the optimal strategy can be determined through ML.
+Through this setup, however, the optimal strategy can be determined through RL.